physalus/physalus.github.io/index.md

 <div id="section" class="section level1">
 <h1></h1>
 <p><img src="https://physalus.github.io/images/20160728_090723.jpg" alt="JAF" style="width:40%; border:1px solid; margin-right: 20px" align="left"></p>
-<p> To sustain their large body size, blue whales rely on consuming substantial quantities of small-bodied prey.
-Their primary prey (i.e., krill), however, is unevenly distributed in the environment and is often aggregated into dynamic, ephemeral patches.
-How these patches form, how long they persist, and the sensory modalities and environmental cues blue whales use to locate them remains less understood.
-My research focuses on leveraging novel technologies at the intersection of oceanography, biology and computer science to better understand how these animals have adapted to their environment and their resilience to a changing world. </p>
+<p> I am a PhD Candidate in the Goldbogen Lab at <a href="https://hopkinsmarinestation.stanford.edu/">Hopkins Marine Station of Stanford University</a>.
+My research focuses on leveraging novel technologies at the intersection of oceanography, biology and computer science to better understand how marine predators have adapted to their environment and their resilience to a changing world. </p>
 <p> </p>
 <p> </p>
 <p> </p>